airswap/airswap-about/community/onboarding.md

 ## Joining Groups

-Once you’ve joined the [AirSwap Discord](https://chat.airswap.io/), tag the _Ops_ role to chat with someone who can help set you up with a _Contributor_ role.
+Once you’ve joined the [AirSwap Discord](https://chat.airswap.io/), grab the _New Contributor_ role from **#start-here**.
 You’ll then be able to join contributor groups in the **#join** channel.
 Although each group does unique work, each is in constant communication with one another and members are often shared.
 Keep in mind that you can join any group and joining multiple groups is welcome!

 - **Direction** — Join the direction group to discuss strategic and product direction, draft community proposals (AIPs), create new product specifications, and drive the product development process.
-Meets every Monday at 1pm UTC.
+Meets every Monday at 2pm UTC.
 - **Design** — Join the design group to contribute to everything from UX and UI design to marketing collateral and visual branding.
-Design generally collaborates on work using Figma and meets every Tuesday at 9am UTC.
+Design generally collaborates on work using Figma and meets every Wednesday at 5pm UTC.
 - **Development** — Join the development group to contribute to open source protocols and products that comprise the AirSwap network.
 Develop Solidity smart contracts and TypeScript web apps.
 Meets every Tuesday at 6pm UTC.
-- **Delivery** — Join the delivery group to put our technologies into users hands, grow our communities online and off, develop and foster relationships with other projects and DAOs in the space.
-Meets every Monday at 1pm UTC.
+- **Integrations** — Join the integrations group to develop and foster relationships with relevant projects and DAOs in the space.
+Identify opportunities for growth where AirSwap can add value.
+Meets every Monday at 2pm UTC.
+- **Marketing** — Join the marketing group to craft content showcasing AirSwap technology, develop visuals for social media, and grow our communities online and off.
+Meets every Monday at 3pm UTC.

 ## Finding Projects